PART III – Holiday Gift Guide: 14 MORE Gifts that Car enthusiasts and Track Day people actually want.

 13: NEO Grease: $$$ Decent Sized Gift:

-This stuff is probably the worst kept secret in the Spec Miata paddock.
-Front hubs are known to be the biggest weak point in the Miata chassis once a car is tracked very hard.
+It’s no secret that front hubs and bearings are one of the weak points on trackday Miatas.
 If you don’t carry a spare hub or two, you should.
 One thing you can do to significantly improve the life you get from your hubs is to repack with GOOD grease.
-Redline is generally frowned upon, NEO is the “Good Good”.
+Redline is a popular option, NEO is grease is another popular one.
 Whether you have a Miata or other track car, check out this grease for repacking hubs/bearings.

 12: Most stuff on Racing Junk: $$$$$ All of the Money: